 - Make the usual roast chicken but put out a wide assortment of vegetables, potatoes, and sides.
 Aim to fill two-thirds of the plate with side dishes and just one-third with meat.

-- Shop for less expensive cuts of meat and use them in stews or soups.
+- Shop for less expensive cuts of meat and use them in stews or soups or casseroles that stretch them further.

 - Serve casseroles as the main course rather than dishing up meat and potatoes.

-- Stretch meat by adding grains and vegetables to dishes.
+- Stretch meat by adding grains and vegetables to main dishes.
 Add pasta noodles or bulgur to chicken salad.
-Mix ground beef and beans to fill tacos rather than using meat alone.
+Mix ground beef with beans to fill tacos rather than using meat alone.

 - Serve breakfast for dinner.
 Omelets, pancakes, and French toast are inexpensive entrees.